Alfresco/docs-alfresco/content-services/latest/develop/rest-api-guide/folders-files.md

 ## Add aspects to a folder or file {#addaspectnode}

-Addning aspects to a folder or file is a bit more complicated than just updating properties.
+Adding aspects to a folder or file is a bit more complicated than just updating properties.
 Here is how to do it.

 **API Explorer URL:** [http://localhost:8080/api-explorer/#!/nodes/updateNode](http://localhost:8080/api-explorer/#!/nodes/updateNode){:target="_blank"}